Tripitaka Koreana: Evaluation and significance

 The Tripiṭaka Koreana was one of the most coveted items among Japanese Buddhists in the Edo period.
 Japan never managed to create a woodblock Tripiṭaka, and made constant requests and attempts to acquire the Tripiṭaka Koreana from Korea since 1388.
 45 complete printings of the Tripiṭaka Koreana were gifted to Japan since the Muromachi period.
 The Tripiṭaka Koreana was used as the basis for the modern Japanese Taishō Tripiṭaka.

 Copy of a Tripiṭaka Koreana woodblock at Haeinsa complex grounds used to allow visitors to make an inked print of the Heart Sutra while at the temple.
 See: for image of woodblock print.

 Each block was made of birch wood from the southern islands of Korea and treated to prevent the decay of the wood.
 The blocks were soaked in sea water for three years, then cut and boiled in salt water.
 Next, the blocks were placed in the shade and exposed to the wind for three years, at which point they were ready to be carved.
 After each block was carved, it was coated in a poisonous lacquer to keep insects away and then framed with metal to prevent warping.

 Every block was inscribed with 23 lines of text with 14 characters per line.
 Therefore, each block, counting both sides, contained a total of 644 characters.
 The consistency of the style - and some external sources - led people to believe that a single man carved the entire collection, but it is now estimated that a team of 30 men carved the Tripiṭaka.

+Digitization

+As of 2024, the Cultural Heritage Administration expects to have digitization files publicly available by 2027.